 The Boolean operator, AND, can be used.
 For instance, entering shoulder AND arthritis in the search box retrieves relevant results.
 Alternately, entering the term, shoulder, and selecting arthritis from the Filter By - Symptoms and Conditions drop down list will also retrieve relevant results.

 Biomedicine, Behavioral Sciences, Bioengineering, Pre-clinical Science, Health Policy Development and Life Sciences.
 With approximately 5,400 current medical journals from around the world, this is the largest companion to the MEDLINE index.
 Full text is available for approximately one half of the journals.
+1865-present.